davatorium/rofi/doc/rofi.1.markdown

 **IMPORTANT:**
   In newer **rofi** releases, all the theming options have been moved into the new theme format.
-They are no longer normal **rofi** options that can be passed directly on the commandline (there are too many).
+They are no longer normal **rofi** options that can be passed directly on the command line (there are too many).
-  Small snippets can be passed on the commandline: `rofi -theme-str 'window {width: 50%;}'` to override a single setting.
+  Small snippets can be passed on the command line: `rofi -theme-str 'window {width: 50%;}'` to override a single setting.
 They are merged into the current theme.
   They can also be appended at the end of the **rofi** config file to override parts of the theme.